JvanKatwijk/qt-dab/README.md

   * Scanning function (scan the band, show the results on the screen and save a detailed description of the services found in a file),
   * ip output: when configured the ip data - if selected - is sent to a specificied ip address (default: 127.0.0.1:8888),
   * TPEG output: when configured the data is sent to a specified ip address,
+  * EPG detection and building up a time table,
   * Supports inputs from
 	- Adalm Pluto,
    	- SDR DAB sticks (RTL2838U or similar),